VincentGordon-Data-Analyst/customerTransactions/README.md

 ## Tableau Dashboards

-To visualize the insights and KPIs from the data analysis, we will create Tableau dashboards.
+To visualize the insights and KPIs from the data analysis, a Tableau dashboard was create.
 Some potential KPIs for visualization include:
 - Total Revenue
 - Gender Distribution
 - Average Transaction Amount
 - Merchant Performance
 - Customer Age Distribution
 - Most Frequent Transaction Dates
-- And others!

 ## Getting Started